 Take a day out to raise funds for a local charity, using all their cold-calling expertise, persuasive power and ability to drive a deal.

-Encourage your team to have fun and enjoy it.
-(And make sure they have no targets to hit for the day!)
+Encourage your team to have fun and enjoy it, making sure they have no targets to hit for the day!

-This will serve to put the reality of their job in perspective and leave all but the most stone-hearted of people feeling good about themselves and what they do.
+This will serve to put the reality of their job in perspective and leave everybody feeling good about themselves and what they do.

 Money is great, but it’s often the small human things that drive and motivate people.
 If you’re looking at non-monetary rewards for an entire team, think along the lines of taking everyone to see a movie during the day, or ordering pizza to the office on a Friday.

 Sometimes your team’s travel schedules can be hectic.
-If you’re hesitant to take your team away from their time on the road - shout the group some flight or hotel vouchers to help them out on their next holiday.
-This way you don’t have to confront the logistical nightmare of getting everyone in the same room the same time.
+If you’re hesitant to take your team away from their time on the road, give them flight or hotel vouchers to help them out on their next holiday.
+This way you don’t have to confront the logistical nightmare of getting everyone in the same room at the same time.

 It can even be as simple as promising better quality coffee, or running a sales contest where the prize is half the day off on the last Friday of the month if your team makes a target.

 Small gestures go a long way, and should never be underestimated.

 Avoid fires by being proactive.
-Don’t wait until your team is struggling with motivation to change the culture.
+Don’t wait until your team is struggling with morale to change the culture.
 Motivation comes from all the little details in your company culture, from the way you speak to your team to the openness with which you share information.

 Working at it every day will fortify your team’s morale over time, meaning fewer fires to fight when stress levels peak.

-Start putting these tactics to work today - you’ll reduce that crushing stress and pressure, and you’ll start re-igniting the sparks of confidence firing your sales team’s machine.
+By putting these tactics to work today, you’ll reduce that crushing stress and pressure and start re-igniting the sparks of confidence firing your sales team’s machine.